metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 umi.use(signerIdentity(signer));
 ```

-It can also make sense to fetch additional data that is not shown to the user but used in background calculations.
-For example, when using the [Redeemed Amount](/core-candy-machine/guards/redeemed-amount) Guard, you would want to fetch the already redeemed amount to see if the user is allowed to mint more.

 ### Prepare Reveal Data
-Let's now prepare the reveal data, that will contain the metadata that will be updated to the NFT upon reveal.
+Let's now prepare the reveal data.
+This will basically contain the name and the URI, that will be used to update our collection assets once they are minted.

 ```ts
 import crypto from 'crypto';